UBC-MDS/beijing_air_quality_analysis/src/Beijing_air_quality_EDA.md

 *Figure 2.
 Table of Sample mean of PM2.5 by hour*

 As seen by the histogram, there are variations in the PM2.5 levels across the time of the day and the month of the year.
-It is especially curious that the PM2.5 levels appear to be lower from 0600hrs to 1700hrs (range between 73 - 77 ug/m^3) as we would expect there to more exhaust released by both factories and vehicles.
+It is especially curious that the PM2.5 levels appear to be lower from 0600hrs to 1700hrs (range between 73 - 77 ug/m\^3) as we would expect there to more exhaust released by both factories and vehicles.
 Moreover, the mean levels of PM2.5 level is at the lowest in August and September.
 These are some possible questions that we can explore in our further analysis.

 # Data Wrangling

 We are interested to determine how PM2.5 has changed over two time periods - between **March 1 2013 to Feb 28 2015**, and **March 1 2015 to Feb 28 2017**.
 As such, we will drop all irrelevant columns, and only kept year, month, PM2.5.
-We have also created a derived column ‘class’, which will act as our target variable.
+We have also created a derived column 'class', which will act as our target variable.

     ## # A tibble: 412,029 × 4
     ##     year month PM2.5 class